KBNLresearch/omSipCreator/doc/sip-spec.md

 # omSipCreator SIP specification

-This document describes the structure of the SIPs created by *omSipCreator*, including its associated metadata.
+This document describes the structure of the SIPs created by *omSipCreator*, including their associated metadata.

 ## General structure of a SIP